 The IKC believes it is important to inform parents as much as possible about the state of affairs.
-We do this, for example, through the IKC guide, which is available on the IKC website.
+We do this, for example, through the IKC guide.
 Our guide also has an annual published part B, the Calendar.
 In this Calendar, you will find a relevant, yearly updated part with information and dates from the IKC.
 Parents also receive information through the parent-school communication means' Schoudercom', like the newsletter, practical information about your child's group and payments.

-Complaints
+Complaints regulation

+Complaints Regulation Librijn Public Education.
+Since 1 August 1998, the Quality Act has been in force for primary education.
+Among other things, this Act means that school boards are obliged to have a complaints procedure and a corresponding complaints committee.

-According to the legislation, complaints can be submitted about conduct by all persons involved at the IKC.
-You may trust that the school handles your interests with care.
-However, it may happen that you are not completely satisfied with the state of affairs during contacts with the IKC.
-In that case, it is important to notify the right person within the IKC.
+According to the law, complaints can be made about conduct and/or omissions by all persons involved in the school.
+However, it is not the case that every complaint follows the complaints procedure.
+The vast majority of complaints regarding the dayto-day running of the school are resolved in mutual consultation between parents, pupils, staff and school management to the satisfaction of the complainant.
+If this is not possible, given the nature of the complaint, or if the resolution is not satisfactory, an appeal can be made to the Complaints Regulation.

-The IKC has contact persons for both the school and the childcare, to whom you can submit your problem independently of management.
-These contact persons can put you in contact with an external confidential counsellor who has been appointed for all the schools of our foundation.
-In some cases, the counsellor will also help in reporting the case to the police.
-If this is not possible because of the nature of the complaint or if the handling of the complaint has not been done to satisfaction, the complaints procedure can be invoked.

-26 EYE FOR CHILDREN PARENTAL INVOLVEMENT 27

-Complaints for which another arrangement and/or procedure is open cannot be dealt with according to this complaints procedure.
-An important example of this is complaints about decisions taken by and/or on behalf of the competent authority; for this, the appeal procedure of the General Administrative Law Act is available.

-The complaints procedure states how a complaint can be submitted to the complaints committee and which procedure is used.
-The competent authority of Librijn public education does not have its own complaints committee but is a member of the LKC, the National Complaints Committee for public and general education.

-The usual procedure for a complaint is the following:
+Complaints for which another regulation/procedure is open cannot be dealt with under these Complaints Regulations.
+An important example of this is complaints about decisions taken by/ on behalf of the competent authority; the complaints procedure of the General Administrative Law Act is available for these.
+The complaints procedure states how a complaint can be submitted to the complaints committee and what procedure is used.
+The competent authority of Librijn public education does not have its own complaints committee, but is affiliated with the LKC, the National Complaints Committee for public and generally accessible education.
+The usual procedure for a complaint is as follows: You present your complaint to the teacher of the school.
+If this does not lead to a satisfactory solution, you submit your complaint to the school director.

-- 1. You submit your complaint to the teacher of the school. - 2.
-If this does not lead to a satisfactory solution, submit your complaint to the location manager of the school. - 3.
-If this does not lead to a satisfactory solution, submit your complaint to the director of the school board of Librijn public education. - 4.
-If this does not lead to a satisfactory solution, you submit your complaint to the school's contact person.
-They can further guide you to the proper authority, for example, the complaints committee or the confidential counsellor. - 5.
-After the complaints committee has handled a complaint, she advises Librijn about possible solutions, but the school board is ultimately responsible for the final solution.
+If this does not lead to a satisfactory solution, you submit your complaint to the school board of Librijn openbaar onderwijs.
+If this does not lead to a satisfactory solution, you should present your complaint to the school's contact person, who can then guide you to the appropriate body, for example the complaints committee or confidential adviser.

+After a complaint has been handled by the complaints committee, it advises Librijn on possible solutions, but the school board is ultimately responsible for the final solution.